clinicalml/realhumaneval/interface/README.md

 # Getting Started

-RealHumanEval is built as a React app using Google Firebase for hosting, data storage and API calling.
-However, it can be ran locally by configuring certain flags and inputting the API keys..
+RealHumanEval is built as a React app using Google Firebase for hosting, data storage, and API calling.
+However, it can be run locally by configuring certain flags and inputting the API keys.

 ## Requirements